angelbeshirov/DuoSearch/README.md

 # DuoSearch
 A novel search engine for historical newspapers utilizing ElasticSearch and machine learning methods.
+Code for the paper https://arxiv.org/abs/2305.19392

 ### Purpose
 The purpose of this research is to build a proof of concept search engine which addresses the two issues: mistakes in the OCR and orthographic variety within language reforms in Bulgarian from 1850s till 1945.